Yuriy-Svetlov/live-html-validator/documentation/examples/сonnect_to_server/README.md

 # Connect to server (Live HTML Validator)

-&#9888; First of all, we recommend that you disable all browser plug-ins that can affect on **Live Alert Browser Page**.
+&#9888; First of all, we recommend that you disable all browser plug-ins that can affect on **Live HTML Validator**.

 After you have started the server, you can connect to it.